murediane/Andelachallenge2/README.md

 SendIT-API is a courier service delivery nodejs/express API server that helps my sendIT https://github.com/Musigwa/SendIT web application and/or any other third-party applications to get all the RESTFUL functionalities of this service.

+## Here is the Heroku deployment link of this server: https://sendit-api.herokuapp.com/api/v1

 ## How to get started

 1. Simply clone/download or folk this repository and just open it with your favolite editor.